aaron-vong/odin-project-rock-paper-scissors/README.md

 # Project: Rock Paper Scissors

-In this project, we will be creating a game from scratch in Javascript.
+In this project, we will be creating a rock paper scissors game from scratch using Javascript.